 The first thing we need to do, is to disable automatic deployments.
 By default, Qovery applications get re-deployed whenever you push some code to the configured branch.
 Since we want to trigger the deployment through GitHub Actions, we need to disable this behavior.

-Go to your environment page, then click Settings
+Go to your application page, then click Settings

 :